Military history of Jewish Americans: National Museum of American Jewish Military history

 The National Museum of American Jewish Military History (NMAJMH), founded in 1958, is in Washington, D.C., documents and preserves "the contributions of Jewish Americans to the peace and freedom of the United States ... [and to educate] the public concerning the courage, heroism and sacrifices made by Jewish Americans who served in the armed forces."

 The museum operates under the auspices of the Jewish War Veterans (JWV), USA, National Memorial, Inc. (NMI), located at 1811 R St., NW, Washington, DC, in the Dupont Circle area.
 The building also houses the JWV National Headquarters.

 Misconceptions of Jewish service

 The early history of Jewish service was complicated by American assumptions that Jews were unwilling or unable to serve in the military.
 This perception was to last for centuries, and it was in response to an 1891 article in the North American Review regarding the perceived lack of Jews in the military that historian Simon Wolf compiled his 1895 work The American Jew as patriot, soldier and citizen.

-This perception was so widespread and long-lasting that author Mark Twain, in his 1899 article Concerning the Jews, criticized the American Jews for their lack of patriotism and willingness to serve.
-However, when presented with statistics proving Jewish participation throughout American military history, Twain withdrew his remark, and contradicted the misperception in his 1904 The American Jew as Soldier.
+This perception was so widespread and long-lasting that author Mark Twain, in his 1899 article Concerning the Jews, criticized the American Jews for their lack of patriotism and their lack of willingness to serve.
+However, when he was presented with statistics which proved that Jews served in the armed forces of the United States throughout America's military history, Twain withdrew his remark, and he contradicted the misperception in his 1904 The American Jew as Soldier.